flutter/website/src/content/ui/interactivity/focus.md

   * When the app user switches to a mouse or keyboard, Flutter shows the focus highlight.

-The provided focusable widgets and `FocusableActionDetector` in Flutter know how to use these properties.
+The provided focus widgets in Flutter know how to use these properties.
 You only need this API if you're writing your own controls.

 To listen for changes in the highlight mode,